 - In a distributed work flow, data is best loaded by dask collections directly instead of loaded by client process.
 When loading with client process is unavoidable, use client.scatter to distribute data from client process to workers.
-See [2] for a nice summary. - When using GPU input, like dataframe loaded by dask_cudf, you can try xgboost.dask.
+See [2] for a nice summary. - When using GPU input, like dataframe loaded by dask\cudf, you can try xgboost.dask.
 DaskDeviceQuantileDMatrix as a drop in replacement for DaskDMatrix to reduce overall memory usage.
-See demo/dask/gpu_training.py for an example. - Use in-place prediction when possible.
+See Example of training with Dask on GPU for an example. - Use in-place prediction when possible.